Fair Assortment Planning: Proof of Theorem

 \section{Proof of Theorem \ref{thm:approx}}

 Our proof of Theorem \ref{thm:approx} consists of two segments.
-In Segment 1, we show that our fair Ellipsoid-based algorithm gives a $\beta$-approximate solution for Problem \eqref{eq:problem:fair}, and the returned solution requires us to randomize over a polynomial number of sets.
+In Segment 1, we show that our fair Ellipsoid-based algorithm gives a $\beta$-approx. solution for Problem \eqref{eq:problem:fair}, and the returned solution requires us to randomize over a polynomial number of sets.
 In Segment 2, we show that the runtime of our fair Ellipsoid-based algorithm is polynomial in the size of our input.

 \textbf{Segment 1.} Before proceeding, recall that in Section~\ref{sec:elipsoid}, we define $\mathcal{V} = \{S : |S| \leq K\}$ as the collection of sets that violate the dual fairness constraint.
-The first segment of our proof consists of three parts: (i) We first show that if we apply the Ellipsoid method equipped with a $\beta$-approximate separation oracle to the dual problem \eqref{eq:problem:dual}, we will end up with a dual objective $r'$ that is not too far away from the optimal primal objective $\ref{eq:problem:fair}$.
+The first segment of our proof consists of three parts: (i) We first show that if we apply the Ellipsoid method equipped with a $\beta$-approx. separation oracle to the dual problem \eqref{eq:problem:dual}, we will end up with a dual objective $r'$ that is not too far away from the optimal primal objective $\ref{eq:problem:fair}$.
 That is, it satisfies $r' \geq \beta \cdot \ref{eq:problem:fair}$. (ii) We then construct a auxiliary dual problem \eqref{eq:problem:dual-aux}, in which we only keep the dual fairness constraints for $S \in \mathcal{V}$; and the corresponding auxiliary primal problem \eqref{eq:problem:fair-aux}, in which we enforce $p(S) = 0$ for all $S \notin \mathcal{V}$.
 The auxiliary primal problem is the one we solve in Step 2 of our algorithm.
-We will show that the optimal objectives of both Problem \eqref{eq:problem:dual-aux} and \eqref{eq:problem:fair-aux} exceeds $r'$, and hence exceeds $\beta \cdot \ref{eq:problem:fair}$. (iii) Finally, we show that the number of sets in $\mathcal{V}$ is polynomial, which implies that $|\{S: \widehat{p}(S) > 0\}|$ is polynomial.
+We will show that the optimal objectives of both Problem \eqref{eq:problem:dual-aux} and \eqref{eq:problem:fair-aux} exceeds $r'$, and hence exceeds $\beta \cdot \ref{eq:problem:fair}$. (iii) Finally, we show that it is possible to randomize over only $\mathcal{O}(n^2)$ sets.